aep-dev/aep.dev/aep/general/0008/aep.md

-# AIP Style and Guidance
+# AEP Style and Guidance

-AIP stands for **API Improvement Proposal**, which is a design document providing high-level, concise documentation for API design and development.
-The goal is for these documents to serve as the source of truth for API-related documentation at Google and the way API teams discuss and come to consensus on API guidance.
+AEP stands for **API Enhancement Proposal**, which is a design document providing high-level, concise documentation for API design and development.
+The goal is for these documents to serve as the source of truth for API-related documentation and the way API teams discuss and come to consensus on API guidance.

-AIPs are most useful when they are clear and concise, and cover a single topic or inquiry well.
-In the same way that AIPs describe consistent patterns and style for use in APIs, they also _follow_ consistent patterns and style.
+AEPs are most useful when they are clear and concise, and cover a single topic or inquiry well.
+In the same way that AEPs describe consistent patterns and style for use in APIs, they also _follow_ consistent patterns and style.

 ## Guidance

-- AIPs **must** cover a single, discrete topic, and provide clear, actionable guidance.
+- AEPs **must** cover a single, discrete topic, and provide clear, actionable guidance.
-- AIPs **must not** duplicate or contradict guidance in another AIP.
+- AEPs **must not** duplicate or contradict guidance in another AEP.
-- AIPs **may** also cover what _not_ to do, but **should not** cover _only_ anti-patterns.
+- AEPs **may** also cover what _not_ to do, but **should not** cover _only_ anti-patterns.
-- If AIP guidance is conditional (e.g. a design pattern such as Jobs), the guidance **must** clearly explain under what conditions the guidance should be followed.
+- If AEP guidance is conditional (e.g. a design pattern such as Jobs), the guidance **must** clearly explain under what conditions the guidance should be followed.

-Guidance contained within an AIP **must** be beneficial to one or more types of clients or their authors, including but not limited to:
+Guidance contained within an AEP **must** be beneficial to one or more types of clients or their authors, including but not limited to:

 - Asset inventories which can be used to audit and analyze resources.